ShaunMaher/Ubuntu-ZFS-Root/README.md

 ZSH_THEME="agnoster"
 ```

+I encountered a slight issue when ZSH is my default shell.
+None of the icons,
+etc. for installed snaps show up in the Latte-Dock application menu.
+This is
+because ZSH doesn't include `/var/lib/snapd/desktop` in the `XDG_DATA_DIRS`
+environment variable.
+To work around this I restore my default shell back to
+bash but configure Konsole to launch ZSH as it's startup command.

 ### Add an action to the KDE panel so that when you mouse over and then scrollwheel, it moves between virtual desktops
 ```
 vim .config/plasma-org.kde.plasma.desktop-appletsrc